Azure/azure-sdk-for-go/sdk/keyvault/azsecrets/README.md

 ### Delete a Secret

-[BeginDeleteSecret](https://aka.ms/azsdk/go/keyvault-secrets/docs#Client.BeginDeleteSecret) requests Key Vault delete a secret, returning a poller which allows you to wait for the deletion to finish.
-Waiting is helpful when you want to purge (permanently delete) a secret as soon as possible.
+[DeleteSecret](https://aka.ms/azsdk/go/keyvault-secrets/docs#Client.DeleteSecret) requests that Key Vault delete a secret.
+It returns when Key Vault has begun deleting the secret.
+Deletion can take several seconds to complete, so it may be necessary to wait before performing other operations on the deleted secret.

 ```golang
 import (